zAbuQasem/MyChallenges/0xL4ugh-CTF-2024/terraform/README.md

 # TerraMeow [Easy]
 ## Description
-Easy challenge to get you learn basics of IAC with Terraform.
+An easy challenge to get you to learn the basics of IAC with Terraform.

 > Author: zAbuQasem